Hsgngr/90POE_airbnb_prediction/README.md

 * Create a distance column from properties coordinates to Berlin's centre
 * Create amenities features
 * Create host_verification features
+* Create a property_size features from the text data by regex

 ## Exploratory Data Analysis